KatherineMichel/portfolio/conference-blog-posts/recap-of-djangocon-us-2023.md

 This was a common a theme that came up throughout the conference that works: invite underrepresented people in, empower them, and encourage them to do things they might not think they are capable of doing.
 This helps them break their own boundaries.

+Rachell said, "Historically-excluded groups of people are just that.
+Excluded.
+And they often don't feel comfortable stepping up or making that first connection.
+If there's a mentorship program (you need) somebody to be like, 'hey why don't you try this?' or 'hey, you would be great at this!' and just bring them along and include them."

-Rachell said, "These policies and initiatives that focus on inclusivity, connection, sponsorship, and accountability are not just points to get.
+She went on to say, "These policies and initiatives that focus on inclusivity, connection, sponsorship, and accountability are not just points to get.
 These initiatives... are really important in sustaining community, but also including people that might not have been included before and opening doors.
 They work, and I'm here and Dawn's here.
 A lot of people are here and becoming leaders in the community because of these kind of initiatives."

-"Historically-excluded groups of people are just that.
-Excluded.
-And they often don't feel comfortable stepping up or making that first connection.
-If there's a mentorship program (you need) somebody to be like, 'hey why don't you try this?' or 'hey, you would be great at this!' and just bring them along and include them."

 The magic of Django Girls...
 Dawn and Rachell are alumnae
 ![](recap-of-djangocon-us-2023-images/celebration.jpg)